joellord/blog/src/pages/2021-08-20_docker_mongodb/index.md

 ---
-path: "/blog/post/2021-05-04_fullstack_js_1"
+path: "/blog/post/2021-08-20_docker_mongodb"
-date: "2021-05-04"
+date: "2021-08-20"
-title: "Publishing Full Stack JavaScript Applications to the OpenShift Developer Sandbox (p.1)"
+title: "Docker and MongoDB"
-summary: "In this series of blog posts, you will learn how to deploy a full-stack JavaScript application in an OpenShift cluster.
-Starting from a source code, you will take an application that runs locally and deploy it in the Developer Sandbox. "
+summary: "Many software developers have adopted containers as part of their day-to-day workflow.
+These containers can help developers by running an application in an isolated and consistent environment.
+In this article, you will learn about containers and how you can use them when developing applications using MongoDB."
-abstract: "In this series of blog posts, you will learn how to deploy a full-stack JavaScript application in an OpenShift cluster.
-Starting from a source code, you will take an application that runs locally and deploy it in the Developer Sandbox. "
+abstract: "Many software developers have adopted containers as part of their day-to-day workflow.
+These containers can help developers by running an application in an isolated and consistent environment.
+In this article, you will learn about containers and how you can use them when developing applications using MongoDB."
 author: "Joel Lord"
-formattedDate: "May 4th, 2021"
+formattedDate: "August 20th, 2021"
-keywords: ["openshift", "javascript", "fullstack"]
+keywords: ["mongodb", "docker", "containers"]
-banner: "cluster"
+banner: "squid_wall"
 originalSource: "MongoDB.com Website"
 originalUrl: "https://www.mongodb.com/compatibility/docker"
 ---